declarus/bank-validator/README.md

 validates :routing_number, routing_number: true
 ```

+You can also pass custom messages to your validations.
+Otherwise the symbols `:invalid_iban`, `:invalid_bic`, `:invalid_routing_number` are returned, which you can map to internationalized error messages.

 Now you're ready to go!

 ## Contributing to bank-validator